codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 Straight forward, just log the disconnection, update the infos, close the fd, remove the client from the global map and return a negative code, neat.

-Let's move to a more interesting operation, `SUBSCRIBE`, this is where our trie structure kick-in, in fact we have to:
+Let's move to a more interesting operation, SUBSCRIBE, this is where our trie structure kick-in, in fact we have to:

 - Iterate through the list of tuples (topic, QoS) and for each